JavierAM01/JavierAM01/README.md

 ## About Me

-- Data science intern.
+- Data Science student at CMU, PA.
-- Mathematics student at UCM.
+- Major in Mathematics at UCM, Madrid.
 - Passionate about mathematics, computing, and data science.
 - Seeking exciting opportunities to apply my passion for programming and data analysis.